My Chef’s Apron

 A series of steps showing how to make a Keto chocolate chia pudding.

-Step One (Picture 1 above) - In a small or medium bowl, mix the dry ingredients until well combined.
+Step One - In a small or medium bowl, mix the dry ingredients until well combined.

-Step Two (Picture 2 above) - Stir in the coconut milk until well incorporated.
+Step Two - Stir in the coconut milk until well incorporated.

-Step Three (Picture 3 above) - Then, stir in the prepared chia seed pudding base until well combined.
+Step Three - Stir in the prepared chia seed pudding base until well combined.
 Add the toppings.
 Enjoy immediately, or store in a small mason jar with a lid to take it to-go.

 A spoon taking a bite out of a Keto chocolate chia pudding topped with walnuts and bits of dark chocolate.

-• Use other non-dairy milk like unsweetened almond milk or oat milk for a different flavor.
+• Swap the milk: Use unsweetened almond milk or oat milk for a slightly different flavor and texture.

-• Swap Monk fruit sweetener with a tad of maple syrup, if preferred.
-Start with one tablespoon of maple syrup and taste test first before adding more.
-Coconut sugar can work as well.
+• Change the sweetener: Swap monk fruit for maple syrup if preferred.
+Start with one tablespoon and taste before adding more.
+Coconut sugar is another option.

 Recipe FAQs